smclark86/100-days-of-code/log.md

 **Thoughts**: I'm wanting to take my time going through this review, as I only spent a day reviewing last week, and I was still confused afterward.
 I think it will be better for me, overall, to go at a slower pace than I was going.
 I've received some nice encouragement in regard to my logs on Twitter and GitHub today, too, which was nice!
 It helped me to remember that learning is sometimes a slow process, but that if I stick with it I will begin to have better understanding than I would otherwise have had.

+### Day 33: July 12, Wednesday - 1 hour

+**Today's Progress**: Reviewed a couple previous lessons.

+**Thoughts**: Took my time today in reviewing a couple previous lessons.
+Not too eventful, but I guess it helped me to have a better understanding of the concepts the lessons covered.